Chinese Character Usage Frequency

 notepad ChineseCharFrequencyG.txt final cosmetic editing

-The real work is done by the program google.php.
+The real work is done by the program google.php, yahoo.php, or baidu.php.
 You can modify the program to suit your need.
 For instance, one reviewer points out that the search should be limited to documents in the Chinese language excluding Japanese or Korean documents that use some Chinese characters.
 If you manually submit a simplified Chinese language page search at Google Advanced Search, you'll see that the result URL has an additional "lr=lang_zh-CN" parameter.
 Read the source code for how to add this option.
 You can restrict by any option Google allows such as file format, document date, or some undocumented options documented in Google Hacks.

 To my Miscellaneous Page